Scranton Shakespeare Festival offers free professional theatre to the public.

-SSF is a nonprofit, government-recognized 501(c)3 organization founded by Michael Bradshaw Flynn alongside a board of local community members and theatre professionals hailing from the Northeastern Pennsylvania (NEPA) region.
+Scranton Shakes is a nonprofit, government-recognized 501(c)3 organization founded by a board of local community members and theatre professionals hailing from the Northeastern Pennsylvania (NEPA) region.

 Nearly 1,000 people made their way to the park to enjoy an afternoon of theatre.
 The production team was thrilled with the response and determined to continue, thus, the festival was born.

-Since then the festival has grown year by year.
-The programming has an emphasis on Shakespeare as well as a variety of contemporary plays, musicals and even immersive productions like Damn Yankees at PNC Field and How To Succeed In Business Without Really Trying at The Marketplace at Steamtown and Cabaret at Madame Jenny's Speakeasy.
+Since then the festival has continued to grow year by year.
+The annual summer programming has an emphasis on Shakespeare as well as a specially picked variety of contemporary plays, musicals and even immersive productions like Damn Yankees at PNC Field, How To Succeed In Business Without Really Trying at The Marketplace at Steamtown and Cabaret at Madame Jenny's Speakeasy.

-Scranton Shakes proudly provides a space in which artists and company members can develop original work.
+Scranton Shakes also proudly provides an opportunity for artists and company members to develop original work.
 The festival has acted as an incubator for a wide variety of new works, including dance pieces, one act plays and even a TV pilot!
 Offering a supportive community for its artists as well as unique opportunities for audiences to see developing work is incredibly important to the organization.

 Michael Bradshaw Flynn has served as a co-founder and the artistic director of the Scranton Shakespeare Festival since it’s premier season in 2011.
 Michael is a Scranton native who is based out of New York City.
 Michael served as the associate director for the Broadway productions of It’s Only a Play and The Front Page.
 Most recently Michael worked on the National Tour of Roger’s and Hammerstein’s The Sound of Music.
 Michael also served as the associate director at the prestigious Lincoln Center Theatre and their production of Dada Woof Papa Hot and as the assistant to the playwright for LCT on TONY nominated production of The Nance.